hjtb/Doom-Quiz/README.md

 I added some console logs into my checkAnswer, correctAnswer and wrongAnswer functions which revealed that I was stuck in the same loop because I only increased the question index in the correctAnswer function.
 I then changed where the question index was increased to the getNextQuestion function so it would change the index each time a new question was needed.

+* **Bug**
+The scoreupdate section shadowing was displaying at the start of the game before it had been revealed.
+This was a s a result of the display:inline-block css attribute overwriting the display hidden attribute.
+* **Fix**
+I removed the display:inline-block from the css.
+This ensured that the display attribute would only be overwritten when the update would be displayed

 ## **Deployment**

 ## **Credits**